opensearch-project/terraform-provider-opensearch/docs/resources/index.md

 - `highlight_max_analyzed_offset` (String) The maximum number of characters that will be analyzed for a highlight request.
 A stringified number.
 - `include_type_name` (String) A string that indicates if and what we should pass to include_type_name parameter.
 Set to `"false"` when trying to create an index on a v6 cluster without a doc type or set to `"true"` when trying to create an index on a v7 cluster with a doc type.
 Since mapping updates are not currently supported, this applies only on index create.
 - `index_knn` (Boolean) Indicates whether the index should build native library indices for the knn_vector fields.
 If set to false, the knn_vector fields will be stored in doc values, but Approximate k-NN search functionality will be disabled.
 - `index_knn_algo_param_ef_search` (String) The size of the dynamic list used during k-NN searches.
 Higher values lead to more accurate but slower searches.
-Only available for `nmslib` implementation.
+Only available for nmslib.
 - `index_similarity_default` (String) A JSON string describing the default index similarity config.
 - `indexing_slowlog_level` (String) Set which logging level to use for the search slow log, can be: `warn`, `info`, `debug`, `trace`
 - `indexing_slowlog_source` (String) Set the number of characters of the `_source` to include in the slowlog lines, `false` or `0` will skip logging the source entirely and setting it to `true` will log the entire source regardless of size.
 The original `_source` is reformatted by default to make sure that it fits on a single log line.